xsqrty/op/README.md

 `op.Select(...)` create select builder

-* Distinct() SelectBuilder - `SELECT DISTINCT` eliminates duplicate rows from the result
+* Distinct(...string) SelectBuilder - `SELECT DISTINCT` eliminates duplicate rows from the result.
+If you specify arguments it will be interpreted as `DISTINCT ON(col, ...)`
 * All() SelectBuilder - `SELECT ALL` specifies the opposite: all rows are kept; that is the default.
 * From(from any) SelectBuilder - table (string) or op.Alias, for example `op.As("subquery", Select().From(...))`
 * Where(exp driver.Sqler) SelectBuilder - `WHERE` clause